godotengine/godot-contributing-docs/engine/guidelines/index.rst

 Godot follows a **major.minor.patch** versioning scheme, and each level carries different expectations around compatibility:

 Maintainers generally control what kind of feature is merged at which part of the dev cycle.
-That being said, you can expect the following kinds of changes to be merged per version:
+That being said, you can expect the following kinds of changes to be merged for each version:

 - **Patch releases** (e.g. 4.3.1 to 4.3.2) should not break compatibility at all.
 - **Minor releases** (e.g. 4.3 to 4.4) should generally not break compatibility, except to fix bugs.
 New features are added in backwards-compatible ways.